ChiekoN/food_vs_nofood/README.md

 - `Food_project_smallDNN.ipynb` : Small CNN from scratch.

 - `Food_Project_mytest.ipynb` : Test script to test the model created using transfer learning with my own images.
+When you test on your own images, make `my_testdata` directory in this repo and put photos in there before running this script.

 - `Makedata.ipynb` : Script to prepare image data.
 This copies images from `food/` `no_food/` to `train/` `valid/` `test/` directory with checking, resizing, and converting images into jpg.
 (Made just for my convenience)

-- `train_valid_test.zip` : Image files mentioned in the previous section.
-Do `unzip train_valid_test.zip` in this repository, then `train/` `valid/` `test/` directories will be made.
+- `sample_data/` : Some samples of image files extracted from the dataset mentioned in the previous section(I won't upload all dataset because the size will be too large).

-- `my_testdata.zip` : Image files for my own test.
-Do `unzip my_testdata.zip` in this repository, then `my_testdata/` directory will apprear.
-You could add new images you want to test in there.
-Then run `Food_Project_mytest.ipynb`.

 - `food_model_resnet_1573727092.h5` : Trained model file created in `Food_project_TransferLearning.ipynb`.